Old Charges, Statutes and New Constitutions

 Current Edition:

-In 1751 there was a schism in Grand Lodge Freemasonry in London and the “Ancients or Atholl Grand Lodge” adopted its own Constitutions, the “Ahiman Rezon”:
+In 1751 there was a schism in Grand Lodge Freemasonry in London and the “Ancients or Atholl Grand Lodge” adopted its own Constitutions, the “Ahiman Rezon” which was written by Laurence Dermott: